hsmohammed/Kaggle-Lyft/Documentation/competition_scoring.md

 This page serves as introduction point for it and gives additional information.

 # Scoring
+The goal of this competition is to predict the trajectories of other traffic participants.
+You can employ uni-modal models yielding a single prediction per sample, or multi-modal ones generating multiple hypotheses (up to 3) - further described by a confidence vector.

+Due to the high amount of multi-modality and ambiguity in traffic scenes, the used evaluation metric to score this competition is tailored to account for multiple predictions.

 When taking part in the competition, you will be asked to submit predictions for a private test set (no ground truth is available), and your solutions will be scored by Kaggle.
 Overall 30.000 USD as prizes are available!
 As traffic scenes can contain a large amount of ambiguity and uncertainty, we encourage the submission of multi-modal predictions.